Torus decomposition and foliation detected slopes: Torus decomposition and rational homology spheres

 \begin{proof}[Proof of Proposition~\ref{prop:rhs}] We consider the JSJ decomposition of $M$.
 Since $M$ is separating, each of the decomposing torus is separating, and we can use a tree to represent the JSJ decomposition of $M$, where the nodes are the Seifert or hyperbolic pieces and the edges are the decomposing tori.

 Since $\mathcal{F}$ is taut, no decomposing torus can be isotoped to be a leaf of $\mathcal{F}$.
-Hence by~\cite{brittenham1999incompressible}, we can isotope $\mathcal{F}$ such that it is transverse to the decomposing tori, and is an essential lamination when restricted to each JSJ piece.
+Hence by~\cite{brittenham1999incompressible}, after possibly blowing up leaves of $\mathcal{F}$ we can isotope $\mathcal{F}$ such that it is transverse to the decomposing tori, and is an essential lamination when restricted to each JSJ piece.

 Now consider the position of our torus $T$.
 We consider the JSJ decomposing tori that are boundary components of some hyperbolic pieces.
 If $T$ can be isotoped to any of such decomposing tori, we then consider the foliation $\mathcal{F}|T$.
 If it is Reebless, by Lemma~\ref{lem:reebless} the slope of $\mathcal{F}|T$ is what we want.
 If $\mathcal{F}|T$ contains some Reeb annuli, we can consider the two pieces $M_1, M_2$, and suppose $M_1$ contains some hyperbolic piece whose boundary contains $T$.
-We then claim that $M_1$ is persistent foliar.
+We then claim that $M_1$ is persistently foliar.
 In fact, $\mathcal{F}|_{M_1}$ cannot contain any annulus leaf, for otherwise this leaf would intersect the hyperbolic piece in essential annuli.
 Hence by Lemma~\ref{lem:essann} $\mathcal{F}|_{M_1}$ is taut.
-Now by Lemma~\ref{lem:pfoliar} $M_1$ is persistent foliar.
-We can then pick a longitudinal rational slope of $M_2$, which is CTF-detected by Gabai's sutured manifold decomposition~\cite{gabai1983foliations}.
+Now by Lemma~\ref{lem:pfoliar} $M_1$ is persistently foliar.
+We can then pick the longitudinal rational slope of $M_2$, which is CTF-detected by Gabai's sutured manifold decomposition~\cite{gabai1983foliations}.
 This rational slope would then be detected in both $M_1$ and $M_2$.

 Now suppose $T$ cannot be isotoped to any of the JSJ decomposing tori that are boundary components of some hyperbolic pieces.
 Then we claim that it can be isotoped to be disjoint from these decomposing tori.
 In fact, if it does essentially intersect such a decomposing torus, then it would also intersect some hyperbolic piece in essential annuli, leading to a contradiction.